AdamPaternostro/Azure-VM-Network-Bandwidth/README.md

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-VM-Network-Bandwidth/master/images/CloudShell.png)
 ```
 2. Type: wget https://raw.githubusercontent.com/AdamPaternostro/Azure-VM-Network-Bandwidth/master/createtest.sh
-3. edit the file and change any parameters
+3. Edit the file and change any parameters.
+If you want to test on your VNET and such, you really just need the last two commands that create the VMs.
 3. chmod +x createtest.sh
 4. ./createtest.sh
 ```